Michael-Weigand/Michael-Weigand.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who is Michael Weigand?
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+I am a Financial Analyst at Sherwin Williams in Garland, Texas.
+I enjoy solving business problems, especially ones that involve data and strategic thinking.
+If I'm not thinking about data or business, I'm probably occupied by sports.
+Reasons you should want to work with me:

-- I rock a great mustache
+- I rock a great mustache, but my mom usually makes me shave it
-- I'm extremely loyal to my family
+- I'm tall, and that can come in handy when you least expect it
+- Former #2 rank in Doodle Jump

-What else do you need?
+What else could you possibly want?

 ### My story